-To determine the extent to which $M$'s behavior is correctly explained by the causal dependencies (and lack thereof) in $\ggt$, we measure their consistency under interventions $\doop(\rvz)$, where setting $\rvz = \{ z_j \}_{j=1}^{m} \sim \val(\rmZ)$ is a combination of values $Z_j = z_j \in \val(Z_j)$ taken by each corresponding latent variable $Z_j \in \rmZ$ (or a subset of such, making $\rvz$ a \emph{partial setting}, denoted $\rvz \sim \val(\gP(\rmZ))$ where $\gP$ is the powerset operator).
-The consistency of $M$ with $\ggt$ is measured in terms of the similarity $S$ of their predictions under interventions $\doop(\rvz)$ given input $\rvx \sim P(\gX)$, and can be computed using a given similarity metrics $S: \gY, \gY \to [0, 1]$ depending on the SCM $\ggt$ and output space $\gY$ (e.g., equality, n-gram overlap, cosine-similarity, etc.).
-That is, we define $\ct(M | \ggt)$ as $M$'s competence with respect to task $\gT$ as a function of its consistency with corresponding task SCM $\ggt$ under interventions $\doop(\rvz)$ measured by similarity metric $S$, as follows:
+The alignment of $M$ with $\ggt$ is measured in terms of the similarity $S$ of their predictions under interventions $\doop(\rvz)$ given input $\rvx \sim P(\gX)$, and can be computed using a given similarity metric $S: \gY, \gY \to [0, 1]$ (e.g., equality, n-gram overlap, cosine similarity, etc.) depending on the SCM $\ggt$ and output space $\gY$.
+That is, we define $\ct(M | \ggt)$ as $M$'s competence with respect to task $\gT$ as a function of its alignment with corresponding task SCM $\ggt$ under interventions $\doop(\rvz)$ measured by similarity metric $S$, as follows: